 From the above screenshot, you can observe that we are using selecting the [AdventureWorksDW2014] database from the list.

 NOTE: Here, we work on the local database, so we used windows credentials.
 In real-time, you have to select the SQL Server authentication and provide the credentials given by the database admin people or your team leader.

-Click on the Test Connection button provided below to check whether the connection is successful or not.
+Click on the Test Connection button below to check whether the connection is successful.

 Click Ok to finish configuring the connection properties.

-- Use Windows Authentication: It will use the current user windows credentials to connect to the data source.
-For now, We are using this option
+- Use Windows Authentication: It will connect with the current user’s windows credentials.
+For now, We are using this option.

-- Use this User name and Password: Please specify the username and password to log into the data source.
-The report will use this username and password to connect to the data source
+- Use this User name and Password: Please specify the username and password to log into the server.
+The report will use this username and password to connect.

 - Prompt for credentials: When the report is a connection to the data source, it will prompt the given text (asking for credentials).

-- Do not use credentials: Report will not use any credentials to connect with the data source.
+- Do not use credentials: The report will not use any credentials to connect.

 Click ok to finish creating the SSRS shared Data Source.
 Let us see in the solution explorer.